tomkob9999/percentile_sort/README.md

 - On a side note, while this test data contains a small portion of duplicates, percentile_sort shows tendency to be faster as duplicates increase.

-Another Sample Test Statistics with Input Data of size 1000000
+Sample Test Statistics with another input data of size 1,000,000.
+The time complexity was equivalent of above.

 Float type
 | Sort Type              | Recursion Depth | Number of calls | Average Input Size |